 Context: Deuteronomy is the fifth book of the Bible and is part of the Old Testament.
 It contains the speeches given by Moses to the Israelites just before they entered the Promised Land.
 In this particular verse, Moses is warning the people about the consequences of disobedience and the importance of choosing life.

 Consequences of disobedience: In the preceding verses, Moses sets before the Israelites a choice between life and death, blessing and cursing.
 He urges them to choose life by loving the Lord, walking in His ways, and keeping His commandments.
-However, in Deuteronomy 30:18, Moses solemnly declares that those who turn away from God’s ways and choose to disobey will surely perish.
+However, Deuteronomy 30:18 records Moses commanding the people to love the LORD, walk in His ways, and keep His commandments so that they may live and prosper in the land they are about to possess.
 This emphasizes the serious consequences of disobedience to God’s laws.

 A warning and an opportunity: While this verse expresses the consequences of disobedience, it also serves as a warning and an opportunity for the Israelites.
 Moses wants the people to understand the gravity of their choices and to realise that their actions have significant repercussions.
 By proclaiming the consequence of perishing and not prolonging their days in the land, Moses is giving them a chance to reconsider and make the right choices.